10 Best 360 Feedback Software To Try In 2025

 Cons:

-This people management software can be used for performance management, goal-setting, and employee development.
+This people management platform can be used for performance management, goal-setting, and employee development.

 Pros:

-- Integrated suite: Lattice combines tools like performance reviews, goal-tracking, 360-degree feedback, and career development programs.
+• Integrated suite: Lattice combines tools like performance reviews, goal-tracking, 360 feedback, and career development programs.

 Cons:

 Impraise is a performance review software, best for mobile devices.
 Compared to others from our list, it doesn’t have as strong features.
-If you’re looking for something quick and easy, Impraise could be your tool. however, be aware that it’s not suitable for more complicated performance reviews.
+If you’re looking for something quick and easy, Impraise could be your 360 feedback tool.
+However, be aware that it’s not suitable for more complicated performance reviews.

 Pros: